svalabs/terraform-provider-forgejo/README.md

 }
 ```

+API tokens can be generated through the Forgejo web interface, by navigating to Settings → Applications → Access tokens → Generate new token.

+The following API token permissions are required:

+- `write:organization`
+- `write:repository`
+- `write:user`

+Optionally, for administrative privileges (required to create user repositories):

+- `write:admin`

-Alternatively, supply username and password to authenticate:
+Alternatively, supply **username** and **password** to authenticate:

 ```terraform
 provider "forgejo" {